OpenSwitchNOS/openswitch-ops-classifierd/src/acl/access_list_design.md

 The initial release of ACLs will support the following:

-IPv4 ACLs applied ingress to L2 and L3 ports.
+IPv4 ACLs applied ingress to L2 and L3 ports and LAGs.

 ACE parameters supported: